Correlation Between Falcon Metals and Techgen Metals

 Pair Corralation between Falcon Metals and Techgen Metals

-Assuming the 90 days trading horizon Falcon Metals is expected to under-perform the Techgen Metals.
-But the stock apears to be less risky and, when comparing its historical volatility, Falcon Metals is 1.04 times less risky than Techgen Metals.
-The stock trades about -0.08 of its potential returns per unit of risk.
-The Techgen Metals is currently generating about -0.02 of returns per unit of risk over similar time horizon.
-If you would invest 3.40 in Techgen Metals on December 5, 2024 and sell it today you would lose (0.50) from holding Techgen Metals or give up 14.71% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Falcon Metals is expected to generate 1.13 times more return on investment than Techgen Metals.
+However, Falcon Metals is 1.13 times more volatile than Techgen Metals.
+It trades about 0.07 of its potential returns per unit of risk.
+Techgen Metals is currently generating about 0.0 per unit of risk.
+If you would invest 12.00 in Falcon Metals on December 29, 2024 and sell it today you would earn a total of 2.00 from holding Falcon Metals or generate 16.67% return on investment over 90 days.

 Time Period3 Months [change]